• Home

 A recent survey by way of Samsung found numerous stereotypes approximately India exist in the minds of foreigners.
 The Taj Mahal or river Ganga is the best fundamental visitor point of interest within u.
 S. A ., meals approach curries and spices, amusement is best Bollywood and Cricket.
 However, there is little cognizance of the opposite possibilities in Real India.

-“At Samsung, we take pleasure in our understanding of what Indian millennials are searching for. #IndiaReadyAction provided young millennials a platform to showcase Real India thru their video introduction competencies.
+“At Samsung, we take pleasure in our understanding of what Indian millennials are searching for. #IndiaReadyAction provided young millennials a platform to showcase the Real India through their video introduction competencies.
 The campaign drew robust participation with millennials from throughout us of a sending off their particular video content, trying to break numerous stereotypes that exist approximately India,” Ranjivjit Singh, Chief Marketing Officer, Samsung India, stated.

 “Millennials live in the ‘Era of Live,’ and this campaign hooked up that video is fast turning into their favored medium of expression.
-In addition, our recently launched Galaxy A collection smartphones and Samsung Smart TVs permit people to move to an Era of Live,” he brought.
+In addition, our recently launched Galaxy A collection smartphones and Samsung Smart TVs permit people to move to an Era of Live,” he said.

-Over 45% of the entries targeted breaking stereotypes approximately ‘Places,’ surely indicating that kids have a strong connection with their personal cities.
+Over 45% of the entries targeted breaking stereotypes approximately ‘Places,’ surely indicating that kids have a strong connection with their cities.
 From the Blue Mountains of Ooty to Vagamon in Kerala, from the valleys of Spiti to Bhilwara in Rajasthan to Andaman’s scenic Mayabunder, children shared videos of those locations just as they shared the architectural wonders of Gwalior Fort and Char Minar.
-It wasn’t simply herbal landscapes or historical past residences; entries during the marketing campaign meditated millennials’ delight in developing India and its converting infrastructure.
-Gen Z and Millennials from Kollam, Kullu, Wayanad, Ratnagiri, Jalgaon, and Ahmednagar took at the stereotype that ‘India is polluted.’
+It wasn’t simply herbal landscapes or historical past residences; entries during the marketing campaign meditated millennials’ delight in developing India and its transforming infrastructure.
+Gen Z and Millennials from Kollam, Kullu, Wayanad, Ratnagiri, Jalgaon, and Ahmednagar took on the stereotype that ‘India is polluted.’

 With 23% of the entries underneath the category of ‘Food,’ millennials challenged the stereotype that ‘India is just about curries.’
 They showcased delectable Mughlai dishes of Old Delhi, Tibetan food, candies of Jharkhand, exclusive types of Vada Pao, Fafada Jalebi, Tandoori Tea, and many different Indian avenue foods.
 It wasn’t just Indian food; young video creators additionally tried to break the stereotype that India doesn’t provide international cuisine with entries showcasing Lebanese shawarma to nitrogen ice cream.